 Manithaneya Makkal Katchi dist secy among 2 held in skull courier case

-TIRUCHY: Thanjavur police on Friday arrested two persons including Manithaneya Makkal Katchi district secretary for sending a human skull to a Jamaath president to threaten him over a previous enmity.
-The Mohammed Bandhar Jamaath president Mohammed Kasim (64) received a human skull by courier on Thursday.
+Thanjavur police on May 5 arrested two persons including Manithaneya Makkal Katchi district secretary for sending a human skull to a Jamaath president to threaten him over a previous enmity.
+The Mohammed Bandhar Jamaath president Mohammed Kasim (64) received a human skull by courier on May 4.
 The police questioned Abdulla (40), resident of Keezha Vasal in Thanjavur and District Secretary of Manithaneya Makkal Katchi and Mofeen (23), a resident of Rowthar Palayam in Thanjavur and they confessed to the crime.
 Subsequently they were arrested.
 In further questioning, the duo confessed to the police that there was a previous enmity among the duo and three Jamaath presidents.
 They told that they wanted to threaten the Jamaath presidents.

 Visit news.dtnext.in to explore our interactive epaper!